 Three of the four recipients have already departed on their respective journeys abroad where they will learn and work at innovative non-profit organizations in developing countries.
-The Foundation distributes grants of up to $10,000 throughout each calendar year and has awarded 65 grants since it began in 2007.
+The Foundation distributes grants of up to $10,000 throughout the year and has awarded 65 grants since it began in 2007.

-As a part of InterExchange’s mission to promote intercultural exchange and learning within the global community, the Foundation funds deserving young people from the U.S. who have committed to a long-term, international volunteer or work project.
+As a further demonstration of InterExchange's mission to promote intercultural exchange and learning within the global community, the Foundation funds deserving young people from the U.S. who have committed to a long-term, international volunteer or work project.

-All recipients are recent university graduates who have postponed working or further academic study to focus on international social issues and being immersed in a new culture – something few U.S. citizens have the opportunity to do.
+All recipients are recent university graduates who have postponed working or further academic study to instead focus on learning about international social issues and be immersed in a new culture – something few U.S. citizens endeavor to do.

 Javed K., a graduate of Columbia University, will be going to northern India in early 2012.
 He will teach in rural education camps for children who normally drop out of school at an early age.
 Javed is also going to India to learn more about his mother's country.

 "By spending a year integrated in a rural community in northern India, working at a rural school, I believe I will develop a far richer understanding for an aspect of my identity that I have not fully explored until now," says Javed.